jpsaha/typst-site/README.md

 └── source.py
 ```

-This makes it possible to detect stale or missing generated artifacts and discrepancies between source metadata and generated files.
+This detects problems such as:

+* missing generated entries
+* stale generated entries
+* source/generated mismatches
+* inconsistent generated metadata

 ---

-## 5. Prepare diagnostics and output directories
+## 5. Prepare diagnostics and distribution output

-The build infrastructure prepares:
+The build prepares:

 ```text
 diagnostics/
 dist/
 ```

-and removes or recreates generated output as appropriate.
+and removes/recreates generated output where appropriate.

-The goal is that stale output should not silently survive from an earlier build.
+This helps prevent obsolete files from silently surviving from previous builds.

 ---

-## 6. Build Open Graph assets
+# Open Graph Generation

-Open Graph generation is handled by:
+Open Graph generation is integrated into the build system.

+The implementation is under:

 ```text
 scripts/og/